 Group Therapy Essay

-The development of the groups in the group therapy is important.
+The development of the groups in group therapy is important.
 There are two types of group development takes place fixed group development and revolving group development.
-The idea of fix group is in which members of the group stay together for a longer period of time whereas in the revolving group the stay is dependent on the individual goals and motives of joining the group.
+The idea of fix group is in which members of the group stay together for a longer period of time whereas in a revolving group the stay is dependent on the individual goals and motives of joining the group.
 People in the revolving group keep on changing (Flores & Georgi, 2005).
-The fixed group has limited number of people, admission at the start of the group only, a fixed number of therapy sessions and more structured learning process.
+The fixed group has a limited number of people, admission at the start of the group only, a fixed number of therapy sessions, and a more structured learning process.
 For example, the sessions will be linked with the previous sessions.
 However, in the revolving groups, the number of sessions might be fixed but anyone is welcome to join at any session.
 People are independent of the sessions they want to join.

 References